dqrobotics/matlab/CONTRIBUTING.md

 ## Case 2 (Very rare cases)

 - In some cases, your modifications would fail some tests because of incompatibility with the current version of [matlab-tests](https://github.com/dqrobotics/matlab-tests) and/or [matlab-examples](https://github.com/dqrobotics/matlab-examples).
-In thoses cases, you must propose changes in [matlab-tests](https://github.com/dqrobotics/matlab-tests) and [matlab-examples](https://github.com/dqrobotics/matlab-examples) to make them compatible with your new version of the dqrobotics/matlab.
+In those cases, you must propose changes in [matlab-tests](https://github.com/dqrobotics/matlab-tests) and [matlab-examples](https://github.com/dqrobotics/matlab-examples) to make them compatible with your new version of the dqrobotics/matlab.
 - A designated member of our team will review all the changes proposed in both [matlab-tests](https://github.com/dqrobotics/matlab-tests) and [matlab-examples](https://github.com/dqrobotics/matlab-examples).
 They will accept the modifications in the master branch after all necessary adjustments.
 At this point, it is expected that your pull request passes all the tests in the master branch but fails in the release branch.

 ![master_and_release](https://user-images.githubusercontent.com/23158313/150379489-cabc85bb-dbe4-41be-a405-7b254a36092a.png)